DonovanWeber/Sillystringz-Factory.Solution/README.md

-# Eau Claire's Hair Salon
+# Dr.Sillystringz's Factory

-#### Eau Claire's Hair Salon is a web application where the admin can keep track of all stylists, employees and clients for each stylist
+#### Dr.Sillystringz's factory is a web application that helps keep track of engineers repairing machines and different machines that need engineers.
 #### By Donovan Weber

 ## Technologies Used